Montgomery Property Tax Protests - By Value, Property Type, and Number

 Texas cannot function without property taxes, as they are used to replace the typical state income tax when it comes to funding the government.
 The Montgomery Central Appraisal District (MCAD) is in charge of evaluating properties and gathering funds for taxing entities like school districts, MUDs, and the local government.
 Because they are both vital and one of the major expenses of every Texan’s budget, there is a constitutional right to dispute property taxes.
 Taxpayers in Montgomery County are some of the more zealous of these protestors, thanks to the aggressiveness of MCAD.

 Parcels are the basic unit by which MCAD is able to assess and collect taxes.
 These are groups of real property that are assigned a value and used to generate tax bills.
-There were 361,330 parcels in Montgomery County as of 2023, almost four times more than the Texas average of 90,622.
-The increasing value of each of these parcels has also led to more Montgomery County taxpayers filing protests, with 99,450 of all parcels in the county being protested in 2023.
+There were 374,620 parcels in Montgomery County as of 2024, almost four times more than the Texas average of 90,622.
+The increasing value of each of these parcels has also led to more taxpayers filing appeals, with 97,670 of all parcels in the county being protested in 2024.

 Total Protests Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.